womenintechcaribbean/womenintechcaribbean.github.io/README.md

 ### :sparkles: Step 1

-Checkout the main branch & create a feature branch locally
+Clone the repository on your local machine & create a feature branch locally

 ### :sparkles: Step 2